Amazon S3: A Comprehensive Guide to Object Storage, Lifecycle Management, and Cost Optimization

 Architecture and Flows

-Typical Architecture Diagram
+Typical S3 Architecture

 Lifecycle Transitions Flow